ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 Default LDAP directory must be configured to use LDAP Authentication
 ======================================================================

 The ability to configure up to six LDAP directories for authentication requires a value.
 On the settings page for LDAP, there is a "Default" LDAP configuration followed by five-numbered configuration slots.
-If the "Default" is not populated, Ascender will not try to authenticate using the other directory configurations.
+If the "Default" is not populated, climber will not try to authenticate using the other directory configurations.

 Potential security issue using ``X_FORWARDED_FOR`` in ``REMOTE_HOST_HEADERS``
 =================================================================================

-If placing Ascender nodes behind some sort of proxy, this may pose a security issue.
+If placing climber nodes behind some sort of proxy, this may pose a security issue.
 This approach assumes traffic is always flowing exclusively through your load balancer, and that traffic that circumvents the load balancer is suspect to ``X-Forwarded-For`` header spoofing.

 Server error when accessing SAML metadata via hostname
 =========================================================

-When Ascender is accessed via hostname only (e.g. https://my-little-awx), trying to read the SAML metadata from /sso/metadata/saml/ generates a ``sp_acs_url_invalid`` server error.
+When climber is accessed via hostname only (e.g. https://my-little-awx), trying to read the SAML metadata from /sso/metadata/saml/ generates a ``sp_acs_url_invalid`` server error.

-A configuration in which uses SAML when accessing Ascender via hostname only instead of an FQDN, is not supported.
+A configuration in which uses SAML when accessing climber via hostname only instead of an FQDN, is not supported.
 Doing so will generate an error that is captured in the browser with full traceback information.

 SAML authentication revokes admin role upon login
 ==================================================

-Older versions of Ascender, the SAML adapter did not evaluate the System Auditor or System Admin roles for a user logging in.
+Older versions of climber, the SAML adapter did not evaluate the System Auditor or System Admin roles for a user logging in.
 Because of this, the login process would not change a user's system roles that were granted through the User Interface.
 The adapter now has a setting called **SAML User Flags Attribute Mapping** to grant users logging in these roles based on either SAML attributes or roles, and the adapter defaults to removing these roles if unspecified akin to the LDAP adapter.
 Refer to the :ref:`logic table <ag_auth_saml_user_flags_attr_map>` that shows the relationship between how the role, attribute, and attribute value settings are configured and whether or not a user will be granted the System Admin/Auditor roles.

 Live events status indicators
 ===============================

-Live events status dots are either seen as a red or orange dot at the top of Ascender Dashboard when something goes wrong.
+Live events status dots are either seen as a red or orange dot at the top of climber Dashboard when something goes wrong.
 They are not seen at all when the system is in a healthy state.
 If you encounter a red or orange live events status indicator, even when your system seems fine, the following suggestions may offer a solution:

 - Try manually refreshing/reloading your browser page.
 - Try changing web browsers, as Firefox and Safari have been reported to have issues trusting self-signed certificates.